KevinAdu/kevin-adu-site/src/pages/since-the-last-blog/index.md

 thumbnail: "./japan-uk.jpg"
 ---

 Hey everyone!
 Long time no see!
-Hope everyone has been well!

 It has definitely been a while since I have written any sort of blog post.
 First of all I would like to say sorry for not being able to continue with my blog about how my life was going on in Japan.
 When I had stopped writing blog posts I received quite a few messages asking me, "Where the heck have your posts gone?".
 So I decided to bring the blog back and properly inform you of not only what I am doing in Japan, but also an insight into what Japanese culture truly is.
 Before that though, let me give you an update of what I have been doing for the past year and a bit.
 <!-- more -->